Develop Simple Government Proposal Response Strategies That Actually Work

 - Never assume that the agency knows that you understand the basics

-The fifth step in writing contract RFP responses, and the one that most contractors miss, including the large DOD conglomerates, is to offer something that your competition might forget to.
+The fifth step in how to write a government proposal response, and the one that most contractors miss, including the large DOD conglomerates, is to offer something that your competition might forget to.
+Bidders who win government contracts often focus on getting more technical strengths that weaknesses.
+Knowing how to apply this strategy puts your company in the top percentile for consideration.

-Examples can include longer warranties, potential discounts for volume of task orders and other ideas.
+- Examples of technical strengths that can be of value to the government include longer warranties, potential discounts for volume of task orders and other ideas.

-Learning How to Write a Proposal & Writing Contract RFP Responses
+Learning How to Write a Government Contract Proposal & Writing Contract RFP Responses

 Out Thinking Your Competition: Government proposal writing is all about best value and trade-off decisions.
 The agency only publishes the basic requirements in the solicitation.
 It is up to you to offer things that they are interested in.
 Examples include: